rcmstark/cocoatouch-for-android/README.md

 }
 ```

 The initialViewControllerID is the id of the first ViewController.
-You app will start there.
+Your app will start there.
 You can set any ViewController you want.

 ### 5. Add new UIViewControllers to your project: